Radiologic Technology (DMI)

 Seminars in Radiography

 Provides capstone information needed by the entry level radiographer; includes the radiography practitioner's role in the health care delivery system, continuing education and professional development, advanced modalities, accreditation organizations, national registration and state licensure, as well as the benefits of membership and activity in professional societies.
 Examines the principles, practices and policies of health care organizations and the delivery of health care in the United States.
-Lecture: 3 credit hours (45 contact hours).
+Lecture: 3 credits (45 contact hours).

 Pre-requisite: Final semester in the radiography program.